Skip to content

 Selection Criteria

 We recognize that each application reflects a unique set of needs and challenges.
 Proposal reviewers apply our selection criteria holistically as a lens to understand each application’s strengths, weaknesses, and potential challenges.
-The application’s writing quality is not a factor in our consideration.
+The quality of the writing in the application is not a factor in our consideration.

 Importance